Safe, low-intervention, you-centered care.

 What about the baby's birth certificate?

-At your 24 hour postpartum visit, we will provide instructions and all necessary paperwork for you to obtain your baby's birth certificate and social security card.
+Before you leave the birth center after your birth, we will provide instructions and all necessary paperwork for you to obtain your baby's birth certificate and social security card.

 If you would like more information or would like to make an appointment for a free initial consultation, please fill out the form below or call 650.731.5191.
 We look forward to hearing from you!